-Section 1.4 We must give you information about the plan, its network of providers, and your covered services printed on the back cover of this booklet):
+Section 1.4 We must give you information about the plan, its network of providers, and your covered services

 As a member of our plan, you have the right to get several kinds of information from us.
 (As explained above in Section 1.1, you have the right to get information from us in a way that works for you.
 This includes getting the information in languages other than English and in large print or other alternate formats.)